bastorz/restaurant-project/README.md

 Hi everyone!
 This was my first try reproducing in code a Figma Modern UI/UX Design for a fine dining restaurant.
-This project was made only with React.
+This project was made only with React and CSS3 + Flex + Grid.
 I used BEM methodology for CSS and its completely responsive for all devices.

 It wont be appreciated in the screenshots but there are lot of :hover details and I mapped the constants from another archives so I could save lot of lines of code.